 To see how this rule plays out in real life, we'll take a look at an example.
 Let's say you're driving a few miles-per-hour over the speed limit when another driver suddenly makes a left turn in front of you.
 Without enough time to stop, you collide with the other car.
 The other driver is found to be 80 percent at fault, but since you were speeding, the jury (or adjuster) figures that you were 20 percent at fault for the accident.
 If you would otherwise be entitled to a $10,000 award or settlement, it would be reduced to $8,000 based on your 20-percent share of fault.

 Of course, this rule controls judge or jury awards in civil lawsuits.
 But before you get to that point, a car insurance claims adjuster will negotiate a settlement with an eye on Idaho's comparative fault rules.
 Keep in mind that because there is not a precise method to apportion fault empirically, the ultimate decision as to fault will depend on your ability to negotiate with an insurance claim adjuster, or to convince a judge or jury.

 Car insurance is certain to play a part in any claim made after a car accident.
 Idaho, like most states, requires vehicle owners to maintain certain minimum amounts of liability coverage.
 So, understanding the Idaho auto insurance rules is essential to any potential car accident case.

-According to Idaho Statutes section 49-1305, the driver of a vehicle that was involved in an accident in Idaho must report the crash if it resulted in:
+According to Idaho Statutes section 49-1305, the driver of a vehicle that was involved in an accident in Idaho must immediately report the crash if it resulted in:

 The driver must give notice of the accident to the local police department if the accident occurred within a city in Idaho.
 If the accident did not occur within a city, the driver must give notice to the office of the county sheriff or the nearest office of the Idaho State Police.